 If none are available, the personal representative may bring the claim on behalf of the estate.
 In Phoenix, a wrongful death claim will need to be filed within two years from the date of the victim’s passing.
 Eligible parties may recover funeral and burial expenses, loss of financial support, and loss of companionship, care, and guidance.

-The chances of winning a car accident lawsuit will vary depending on what factors are presented.
+The chances of success in a personal injury lawsuit or car accident lawsuit vary based on the facts.
 While each case is unique, the chances at acquiring a favorable outcome will be influenced by the following elements:

-While there is no guarantee of success, working with a knowledgeable car accident attorney, having strong evidence, and following the right legal procedures can significantly better your chances of receiving satisfactory results.
+While there is no guarantee of success, working with a knowledgeable car accident attorney, having strong evidence, and following the right legal procedures can significantly better your chances of receiving satisfactory results, and an experienced personal injury attorney can improve how a claim is prepared and presented.

 Accidents involving uninsured drivers can make a complicated situation even more stressful.
 Without an active policy on the other side, the process of securing full financial recovery will not typically follow the usual path.
 We have met individuals who have been unsure of what options are available in such cases and whether it is still possible to recover damages.